fmichellonet/AzureFunctions.Extensions.OpenIDConnect/README.md

 ```

 ### Securing an Azure Function
-Not that everything is configured, you can decorate your http-triggered functions with the well known [Authorize](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizeattribute?view=aspnetcore-3.1) attribute as follows:
+Now that everything is configured, you can decorate your http-triggered functions with the well known [Authorize](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizeattribute?view=aspnetcore-3.1) attribute as follows:

 ```csharp
 namespace MySecuredApp